Josef Horovitz

-Josef Horovitz (26 July 1874 – 5 February 1931) was a Jewish German orientalist.A son of Markus Horovitz (1844–1910), an Orthodox rabbi, Josef Horovitz studied with Eduard Sachau at the University of Berlin and was there since 1902 as a docent.
+Josef Horovitz (26 July 1874 – 5 February 1931) was a Jewish German orientalist.
+A son of Markus Horovitz (1844–1910), an Orthodox rabbi, Josef Horovitz studied with Eduard Sachau at the University of Berlin and was there since 1902 as a docent.
 From 1907 to 1915, he worked in India, at the Muhammadan Anglo-Oriental College at Aligarh (later Aligarh Muslim University) and taught Arabic at the request of the Indian government curator for Islamic inscriptions.
 In this role, he prepared the collection Epigraphia Indo-Moslemica (1909–1912).
 After his return to Germany he was from 1914 until his death professor of Semitic languages at the Oriental Seminar of the University of Frankfurt.

-Since the foundation of the Hebrew University of Jerusalem Horovitz was a member of its board of trustees.
-He founded there the Department of Oriental Studies, and was its director.
+In 1926, Hebrew University administrator Judah L. Magnes appointed Horovitz as the inaugural Visiting Director of the university's School of Oriental Studies, with Anglo scholar Levi Billig appointed the first lecturer in Arabic Language.

 He focused his studies initially on Arabic historical literature.
 Then he published a concordance of earlier Arabic poetry.
-The concordance consists of hundreds of thousands of cards each containing an Ara-bic word, its root, and its usages in different textual contexts in pre- and early Islamic Arabic poetry.
+The concordance consists of hundreds of thousands of cards each containing an Arabic word, its root, and its usages in different textual contexts in pre- and early Islamic Arabic poetry.
 In this manner, Horovitz aimed to reach a true understanding of a words meanings.
 In addition to the scientific significance of the concordance, Horovitz also hoped it would foster dialogue and understanding between intellectuals of Jewish and Muslim origin in Palestine.